trustedci/OSCRP/OSCRP.md

 6. Repeat this assessment annually, or more frequently if the project’s Assets or risks have changed.

 **While *mitigations* are outside the scope of this document, the process of identifying key Assets and avenues of attack is intended to help guide scientists and IT professionals in pursuing risk-justified controls to mitigate avenues of attack via other sources.
-Note that the CTSC can help identify these external sources here, as well.**
+Note that Trusted CI can help identify these external sources here, as well.**

 <!-- <a name="#embargoed-data-case-study" / > -->